Elliott Bay Connections

 Connecting and Revitalizing Parks on the Elliott Bay Waterfront

-The EBC project, funded entirely by private philanthropic donations, is now under construction and expected to be complete by summer 2026, in time for Seattle to welcome the FIFA World Cup.
+The EBC project, funded entirely by private philanthropic donations, is under construction and will be complete before Seattle hosts the FIFA Men’s World Cup in June 2026.

 Elliott Bay Connections will connect:

-• The parks of Elliott Bay with a new greenway trail between Waterfront Park and Olympic Sculpture Park.
+• The parks of Elliott Bay with a new greenway trail between Waterfront Park and Olympic Sculpture Park — open now!

 • People to Myrtle Edwards and Centennial Parks with the restoration and revitalization of these parks.